 We did not bring sleeping pads since the guesthouses always had some sort of pad or mattress.
 If you’re picky about sleeping pads it might be worth bringing one.

 During the peak seasons many of the guesthouses can fill up.
 If you get an early start on the day and don’t arrive too late you should be okay.
 Calling ahead each night and getting reservations is an option as well.
 Because we had a group we typically reserved each night ahead of time to assure we could all stay together.

-If private bathrooms are important to you I would reserve ahead as those typically fill up first.
+If private bathrooms are important to you I would reserve ahead as those rooms typically fill up first.